 UNICEF as a Baby Friendly® certified facility for breastfeeding advocacy.

 Marshall Medical Center includes Marshall Hospital, a fully accredited

 acute care facility with 125 beds located in Placerville; several outpatient

 facilities in Cameron Park, Placerville, El Dorado Hills, and Georgetown;

-primary and specialty care clinics and a team of 1,500 employees providing
+primary and specialty care clinics and a team of more than 1,600 employees

 Marshall’s executive leadership has a local board of directors who

 volunteer their time to represent the needs and interests of a growing

 community.
 Marshall also has a dedicated group of over 125 Auxiliary members